dice-cyfronet/atmosphere/doc/install/installation.md

 git --version
 ```

-Is the system packaged Git too old?
-Remove it and compile from source.
+If the Git version installed by the system is too old, remove it and compile from source.

 ```
 # Remove packaged Git